 "Under the direction of" means that the individual directing service is acting as a clinical team leader, providing direct or functional supervision of service delivery, or review, approval and signing client plans.
 An individual directing a service is not required to be physically present at the service site to exercise direction.
 The licensed professional directing a service assumes ultimate responsibility for the Rehabilitative Mental Health Service provided.
-Services are provided under the direction of: a physician; a licensed or waivered psychologist; a licensed, waivered or registered marriage and family therapist; a licensed, waivered or registered professional clinical counselor, or a registered nurse (including a certified nurse specialist, or a nurse practitioner).
+Services are provided under the direction of: a physician; a licensed or waivered psychologist; a licensed, waivered or registered social worker; a licensed, waivered or registered marriage and family therapist; a licensed, waivered or registered professional clinical counselor, or a registered nurse (including a certified nurse specialist, or a nurse practitioner).